This statement was last updated on 10th April 2025

 Shareholders

-We have engaged with our major shareholders throughout the year, to ensure our long-term strategy aligns with their interests and expectations, and to explain how we aim to deliver sustainable growth and maximise returns for shareholders.
-We aim to generate value for our shareholders delivering sustainable growth and profitable returns, over and above H&T’s cost of capital, and to employ a progressive dividend policy targeting at least two times dividend cover over the Business cycle.
+Throughout the year, we have actively engaged with our major shareholders to ensure that our long-term strategy aligns with their interests and expectations.
+We have communicated our approach to achieving sustainable growth and maximising returns for our shareholders.
+Our goal is to create value by delivering sustainable growth and profitable returns that exceed H&T’s cost of capital, while also maintaining a progressive dividend policy aimed at providing at least two times dividend cover over the business cycle.

 Colleagues

-We consider that our people are our single biggest asset, and we fully recognise that the success of the Business is dependent on ensuring that our colleagues are paid fairly against the market, are developed to successfully carry out their roles through effective onboarding and development support, and are motivated and committed to delivering the level of service our customers expect.
-We regularly check in with our colleagues through employee forums and CEO Q&As to hear their views and update them on our Business.
-We maintain our focus on the completion of our proprietary training programme, Aspire, which rewards our colleagues for continuing education on the range of services we make available.
+We believe that our employees are our greatest asset, and we understand that the success of our business hinges on ensuring fair market compensation for our colleagues.
+We prioritise their development through effective onboarding and ongoing support, fostering motivation and commitment to deliver the high level of service our customers expect.
+We frequently engage with our teams through employee forums and CEO Q&A sessions to gather their feedback and keep them informed about our business.
+Our focus remains on completing our proprietary training programme, Aspire, which recognises our colleagues for their continued education on the array of services we provide.

 Suppliers

-We continue to follow best industry practice for effectively managing our third-party suppliers, mitigating vendor risk through robust vendor due diligence whilst ensuring both high-quality and best-value partnerships.
-We require compliance with the highest standards of trade bodies, and adherence to safety standards, throughout the supply chain.
+We consistently adhere to best industry practises in managing our third-party suppliers.
+By implementing thorough vendor due diligence, we effectively mitigate vendor risks, while securing high-quality and cost-effective partnerships.
+We demand compliance with the highest standards set by trade organisations and ensure that safety standards are upheld throughout the entire supply chain.

 Our rigorous pre-contractual checks ensure that we can be confident that our suppliers comply with legal standards including those set out in the Modern Slavery Act 2015.
 Our team monitors both service provision and pricing to ensure best value to the Business.